-Figure 16 illustrates the use case of 0-delay dual loop mode.
+Figure 16 and Figure 17 illustrate the use case of 0-delay dual loop mode.
 This configuration is very similar to Dual PLL except that the feedback to the first PLL is driven by a clock output.
-This causes the clock outputs to have deterministic phase with respect to the clock input.
+0-Delay causes one clock output to have deterministic phase with respect to the clock input.
 Since all the clock outputs can be synchronized together, all the clock outputs can be in phase with the clock input signal.
-The feedback to PLL1 can be connected internally as shown, or externally using FBCLKin (CLKin1) as an input port.